Integration After Breathwork: Honoring the Inner Journey

 • Talk it through with someone grounded and supportive.

-• Let the clarity deepen—trust that if the decision is aligned, it will still be there when you’re fully resourced.
+• Let the clarity deepen.
+Trust that if the decision is aligned, it will still be there when you’re fully resourced.

-Integration is not about doing more—it’s about letting what’s already happened sink in and take root.
+Integration is not about doing more.
+It’s about letting what’s already happened sink in and take root.

 Final Thoughts